 Resources are available for mental health, wellbeing, and congregations

 Increasingly, mental health has become a critical topic with congregational leadership as churches deal with mental illness and addictions.
 COVID-19 has highlighted the challenges and needs of congregations to minister effectively to people combating health and wellness problems.

 Brethren Faith in Action Fund aids six congregations and one camp

-The Brethren Faith in Action Fund has given its most recent grants to three congregations: Ellisforde, Lorida, and East Dayton.
-The fund gives grants to Church of the Brethren congregations and camps in the US and Puerto Rico, using money generated by the sale of the upper campus of the Brethren Service Center in New Windsor, Md.
-The eligibility of camps to apply for grants concludes at the end of 2021.
+The Brethren Faith in Action Fund (BFIA) has aided six congregations and one camp with its latest round of grants.
+The fund provides grants using money generated by the sale of the upper campus of the Brethren Service Center in New Windsor, Md.
 Find out more at www.brethren.org/faith-in-action.

-The Brethren Faith in Action Fund (BFIA) has distributed three new grants in recent weeks.
-The fund gives grants to Church of the Brethren congregations and camps in the United States and Puerto Rico, using money generated by the sale of the upper campus of the Brethren Service Center in New Windsor, Md.
-Find out more and download application forms at www.brethren.org/faith-in-action.
+In its most recent set of grants, the Brethren Faith in Action Fund (BFIA) distributed grants to five congregations across the Church of the Brethren.
+The fund provides grants using money generated by the sale of the upper campus of the Brethren Service Center in New Windsor, Md.
+Find out more at www.brethren.org/faith-in-action.

 Bethel Community Center: A gathering place where friends become family